 Why have you dropped ‘Methodist’ from your name?

 We haven’t.
 Methodist Central Hall Westminster (MCHW) is a thriving church in the British Methodist tradition with over 440 active members from over 30 different national groupings.
-‘Central Hall Westminster Ltd’ is a non-profit company, created by the trustees of the building, (appointed by the Methodist Conference) to hire out space in the building.
-Central Hall Westminster makes it clear to all its clients that the building remains a place of Christian worship in the British Methodist tradition.
+‘Central Hall Westminster Ltd’ was created by the trustees of the building, (appointed by the Methodist Conference) to hire out space in the building.
+Central Hall Westminster aims to offer a spirit of welcome for everyone and makes it clear to all its clients that the building remains a place of Christian worship in the British Methodist tradition.

 What’s different about your building compared to a ‘normal’ church?